RLW-A Adaptive Remote Laser Welding Optic

 Optical seam tracking using laser triangulation integrated in the welding head, which recognizes the joint and positions the laser beam directly where it is required.
-Due to the high working distance, the head can pass over the tooling and work piece contours.
-Process time is substantially reduced in comparison to tactile systems and slightly higher regarding standard laser remote heads.
+Due to the high working distance, the head can pass over the tooling and workpiece contours.
+The processing time is substantially reduced in comparison to tactile systems and slightly higher regarding standard laser remote heads.

-The RLW-A laser system combines optical seam tracking with high dynamic scanners.
-This systems enables the welding of difficult 3D geometries with a wide range of joint types.
-During the robot movement the RLW-A detects and follows the seam by adjusting the mirrors via galvo motors according to the seam tracking measurement data.
-Additional features available with this system are beam oscillation, automatic gap bridging, and the Scansonic "SCeye" vision based quality-monitoring system.
+The RLW-A combines optical seam tracking with high dynamic scanners.
+This enables the welding of difficult 3D geometries with a wide range of joint types.
+During the robot movement, the RLW-A detects and follows the seam by adjusting the mirrors via galvo motors according to the seam tracking measurement data.
+Additional features available with this system are beam oscillation, automatic gap bridging, and "SCeye" vision-based monitoring.